Dippys/Dippys/index.md

-## Welcome to my Github
+## Welcome to my Page

-I'm a Highschool Graduate persuing a degree in Computer Science & Electrical Engineering, I also do Ethical Hacking on the side & Cyber Security.
+I'm a High-school Graduate pursuing a degree in Computer Science & Electrical Engineering, I also do Ethical Hacking on the side & Cyber Security.

 ### About me
 - Name: Ahmed Khidr